kyuhyoung/scripts/README.md

 # scripts

+### [init_ubuntu.sh]
+After installing ubuntu, then use this script to install vim, fish, tmux and github key.

 ### [install_opencv34.sh]
 installation script for OpenCV 3.4.0 and its extra modules.
 If ```DOWNLOADED=1``` is **uncommented**, it will assume that the installation files are already downloaded and uncompressed.